Urdhva Hastasana (Upward Salute) & Standing Backbends – Overview

 Naming Conventions

-- In Urdhva Hastasana, the spine is lengthened up.
+- In Urdhva Hastasana, the spine is lengthened up for axial extension.

 Surya Namaskar

-These poses are an element of Surya Namaskar (Sun Salutation) and the many vinyasa variations that draw from it.
+These poses are part of Surya Namaskar (Sun Salutations) and related vinyasas.

 - Some sources teach Upward Salute in their vinyasas and some teach a Standing Backbend.